3 Reasons You May Need a Coach

 For many people, reaching the goals they’ve set for themselves can prove challenging.
-It’s not the goal setting that’s necessarily difficult, some people know what they want, but it’s the art of actually following through that they struggle with.
-Whether it’s a New Year’s Resolution, or something you’ve always wanted but just never got around to completing, a coach can help you not only define your goals, but helps you realise why you must achieve them while offering perspective on why you may be failing to achieve them in the first place.
+It’s not the goal-setting that’s necessarily difficult, some people know what they want, but it’s the art of actually following through that they struggle with.
+Whether it’s a New Year’s Resolution or something you’ve always wanted but just never got around to completing, a coach can help you not only define your goals but helps you realize why you must achieve them while offering perspective on why you may be failing to achieve them in the first place.

 - You’re running low on motivation

 It’s not uncommon for people to set goals and then find that they can’t really be bothered to complete them.
 You may be struggling to see the point or something you were once incredibly passionate and excited about may now seem too unachievable.
 Cue coaches.
 “The coach helps you with motivation because that’s someone who can understand you better,” says Tarek.
 “A professional coach helps you create a realistic plan and understands what motivates you to push you to take the necessary steps to follow through on your plan.
 This is why coaching is hard to replace with an app.
 Apps can’t provide that complete personalized experience that requires human interaction.”